In 1666/7 James Heade was in Farranrory. By the 1820s there was a Patrick Heade at Boula, this borders Farranrory as can be seen from the map above.

 Lawrence b 1812 and Ellen Doran

-As was mentioned in the Ballingarry posts page, Lawrence was born in Ireland in 1812 and moved to Cardiff with his wife, Ellen Dorman/Doran/Dearan/Davern, in circa 1836.
+As was mentioned in the Ballingarry posts page, Lawrence was probably born in Ireland in 1812 and moved to Cardiff with his wife, Ellen Dorman/Doran/Dearan/Davern, in circa 1835.
 They had 5 sons and 3 daughters.
 The civil records had 1 birth recorded as Hade and 2 as Hayd.
 The rest were recorded as Hayde.

 In the 1800s they lived in central Cardiff in what is now Barrack Lane plus Mary Anne Street and John Street.
 These streets are shown on a map from this time period below: